-For water permits held on 10 November 2010, compliance with the Regulations is not required immediately.
-A transitional period allows existing permit holders to implement any works necessary to become compliant.
+A transitional period allows existing permit holders to implement any works necessary to become compliant with the water take reporting requirements that came into force on the 3 September 2020.
 Table 1 outlines when holders of existing permits must comply with the Regulations.
 Forward planning should ensure that the necessary works are completed in time to comply with the Regulations by these dates.

-Table I: Compliance dates for existing water permit holders
+Table 1: Compliance dates for existing water permit holders

-Water Permit Date for Compliance with the Regulations 20 L/s or more 10 November 2012 10 L/s or more, but less than 20 L/s 10 November 2014 5 L/s or more, but less than 10 L/s 10 November 2016 Less than 5 L/s Not required to comply with the Regulations
+Water Permit Date for Compliance with the Regulations 20 L/s or more 3 September 2022 10 L/s or more, but less than 20 L/s 3 September 2024 5 L/s or more, but less than 10 L/s 3 September 2026 Less than 5 L/s Not required to comply with the Regulations

-For water permits granted after the 10 November 2010, there is no transitional period, and hence compliance with the Regulations are required immediately, as soon as water is taken.
+For water permits granted after the 3 September 2020, there is no transitional period, and hence compliance with the Regulations are required immediately, as soon as water is taken.